Geisha Cascara Tea, Finca La Mula, Panama

 La Mula Cascara is a cascara from one of the finest geishas.
 Cascara, which means “husk” or “skin” in Spanish, is tea made from the dried peel of coffee cherries.
 Once the cherry is picked and the coffee bean has been removed, the skin is dried in the sun, creating a beautiful, dried red husk.

 Cascara is super high in antioxidants and makes a gorgeous and incredibly refreshing tea.
 Geisha cascara tastes like fresh, sweet hibiscus, bing cherry, and strawberry jam.
-If you’re curious about coffee cherry tea, you might also try our Kopi Wai Ke from Maui.

 See below for brewing instructions.
 One 8 oz. bag of cascara.